 includes water-dependent industrial activities; or

-is any other project for which a final EIR was certified as adequately and properly complying with M.G.L. c.
-30, §§ 61 through 62H, prior to January 1, 1984; unless the Department determines, upon written notice and opportunity for public comment, that licensing is essential to prevent significant harm to an overriding water-related public interest;
+is any other project for which a final EIR was certified as adequately and properly complying with MEPA, prior to January 1, 1984; unless the Department determines, upon written notice and opportunity for public comment, that licensing is essential to prevent significant harm to an overriding water-related public interest;

 . . . .